CozzyBro2/CallScheduler/README.md

 # CallScheduler
 Roblox module that allows accurate scheduling of lua functions (calls) with more digestible syntax when compared to alternatives.

+## Notes

+* Detached from `lua-stuff` for easy editing, and I felt it deserved it's own repo.
+* Use the cool github pages site to read about this creation: https://cozzybro2.github.io/CallScheduler/ (W.I.P)
+* This is not intended to be an 'end-all' replacement for default roblox functions, this module is new and many kinks in it's functionality may not have been yet discovered, or are in progress of being resolved.
+By using this module you accept that I am not liable for any mishaps in gameplay that may arise from this fact.

 # How do I use it?

 Grab the source code from `src/CallScheduler.lua`, and put it in ReplicatedStorage.
-Then you can require it, and use the modules it exposes through the module table:
+Then you can require it, and use the variables it exposes through the module table:

 `(function) Scheduler.Add(*Time: number, *Callback: function, ...)`